jasperbaes/Conditional-Access-Validator/README.md

 - Conditional Access documentations
 - Conditional Access hygiene tests
 - Refactor report to API approach
-- Advanced Hunting
-  - Show applications that can be scoped to an IP range (e.g. https://www.jbaes.be/posts/cloud-apps-ip-allowlisting)
-  - ...

 Want to contribute?
 Fork this repository and create a <a href="https://github.com/jasperbaes/Conditional-Access-Validator/pulls">Pull request</a>.
 The Conditional Access Validator architecture is modular.